A copyright primer for newsletter editors

 You’ll be happy to learn that as soon as your original work is created, it’s considered copyrighted to you (or your company).
 You are not required to register your work with the U.S. Copyright Office, and you are not even required to use the copyright symbol.

-Registering your work with the Copyright Office (call 202/707-9100 for an application form) costs $30, and it may entitle you to additional damages if you successfully sue someone for copyright infringement.
+Registering your work with the Copyright Office (call 202/707-9100 for an application form) may entitle you to additional damages if you successfully sue someone for copyright infringement.
 However, registration is not necessary for copyright protection.
 Your work will be copyright protected whether it’s registered or not.